 Lao Cong Shui Xian (老枞水仙) is a fantastic oolong from Wu Yi Shan in Fujian Province of China that is renowned for producing some of the best and most characterful oolongs.
-This tea is made from leaves plucked from old trees (Lao Cong) that are more than 70 years old grown high up in Wu Yi Mountains.
+This ‘half rock’ Banyan (半岩) tea is made from leaves plucked from old trees (Lao Cong) that are more than 70 years old grown in the Banyan tea production area of the Wu Yi Mountains.
 It has undergone medium roasting, resulting in an attractive complex flavour.
-This particular lot was produced in May 2016.
+This particular lot was produced in May 2019.

 Shui Xian (sometimes Shui Hsien) is a type of oolong that originally comes from Fujian Province and refers to the cultivar used to make this tea.
 Shui Xian translates as ‘narcissus’, ‘water sprite’ or ‘water lily’ in English and is known for distinctive flowery honey aroma and flavour.